parasoft/soatest-cucumber/tutorial.md

      * **variables** defines environment variables that should be created in the dynamically-created test suite prior to execution (correct the port number for your locally running ParaBank if needed).
-     * **stepdefs** describes each step definition that Cucumber originally indicated that you needed to implement (see Step 10 of this tutorial).
+     * **stepdefs** describes each step definition, including the pattern used to match test steps and the actions to take when dynamically creating the .tst file as the Cucumber test scenario executes.
      * **actions** defines what happens when the step definition is instructed to execute.
 It can set variables in the test suite or copy tests or scenarios from a pre-existing test suite.